abhijitb/vidconf/Readme.md

     PORT= < whatever port you want to run it on >

 3. Run the command "npm install".
-4. Run the command "npm start" to start the server.
+4. Run the command "node server.js" to start the server.